 - In 2014, 33% of online orders came from a mobile device rather than a desktop.

 - Mobile accounts for 50.3% of all e-Commerce traffic (eclipsing desktop).

-- 1 in 5 e-retailers spent 50% of their marketing budget on paid search in 2013.
+- 1 in 5 e-retailers spent 50% of their marketing budget on paid search.

 - Marketers spent 49% of their paid search dollars on mobile platforms during the 2014 holiday season.

 - More than 70% of brands are allocating more than half their digital marketing budget to search and social this season.

 80.9% of people who shop on tablets end up buying.